DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 The JavaScript assertion function contains the following parameters and requires a return statement.

-* The `return` (mandatory) statement reflects the condition the assertion needs to meet in order for your test step to succeed.
-Any type can be returned, but the value is automatically casted as a boolean.
+* The `return` (mandatory) statement reflects the condition the assertion needs to meet for your test step to succeed.
+Any type can be returned, but the value is automatically cast as a boolean.

 * `vars` (optional): A string containing your browser test's [variables][2].
 Use `vars.<YOUR_VARIABLE>` to reference a browser test variable in your JavaScript snippet.
 For example, if your browser test contains a `USERNAME` variable, call it in your JavaScript snippet using `vars.USERNAME`.